Loading

 In fall 2022 we held a roundtable conversation with Michael S. Roth, president of Wesleyan University, on the role of university leadership in national and campus politics.

 This project has its origins in a conference on Democracy and American Higher Education held in the spring of 2022.
-See the program conference here.
+See the conference program here.

 Democracy and the Politics of American Higher Education hosts regular webinars and talks as well.